A regular $n$-gon spiral: The formal construction

 \item \textit{Notation:} let $\pp{l}$ represent the infinite sequence of polygons defined via $1$--$4$ above. \begin{itemize} \item In this sequence, $\pn{l}{n}$ represents the $n$-gon in $\pp{l}$. \item Let $\vv{l}$ denote the infinite sequence of shared vertex points of $\pp{l}$.
 In this sequence, $\vn{l}{n}$ represents the vertex of $\pn{l}{n}$ and $\pn{l}{n+1}$ that is shared for all choices of $l(n)$. \item Let $\cc{l}$ denote the infinite sequence of polygon centers of $\pp{l}$.
 In this sequence, $\cn{l}{n}$ represents the center of $\pn{l}{n}$. \end{itemize}

 \end{enumerate}

 \end{definition}

-Once the \textit{length function} $l(n)$ is chosen and the coordinates of the $2$-gon and $3$-gon are given, Definition \ref{dcon} fully determines $\pp{l}$.
-We will see in the next section that there is an algebraically simplest orientation of the construction in the complex plane, which we will adopt.
-With the rules for construction laid out, we desire to obtain a formula for the shared vertex point $\vn{l}{n}$.
+Once the length function $l(n)$ is chosen and the coordinates of the $2$-gon and $3$-gon are given, Definition \ref{dcon} fully determines $\pp{l}$.
+We will see in the derivation of Lemma \ref{lamv} that there is an algebraically simplest orientation of the construction in the complex plane, which we will adopt.

-We begin by following Definition \ref{dcon} to draw an arbitrary $n$-gon and $(n+1)$-gon in the $\pp{l}$ construction.
+To derive a formula for the shared vertex points $\vn{l}{n}$ (Lemma \ref{lamv}), we begin by following Definition \ref{dcon} to draw an arbitrary $n$-gon and $(n+1)$-gon in the $\pp{l}$ construction.
 Using that the interior angles of a regular $n$-gon are $\alpha_n := \frac{\pi(n-2)}{n}$ radians, we want to find the angle with respect to the horizontal ($\theta_n$) that must be followed to get from the shared vertex point $\vn{l}{n-1}$ to $\vn{l}{n}$, pictured in Fig. \ref{angles}.
 In this diagram, we assume $\theta_n, \theta_{n+1} < \pi$.
 Equivalent results (mod $2\pi$) are obtained by considering the other relevant cases.